ployt0/postfix-dkim/README.md

 Congratulations.
 I've assessed the security of receiving email at [https://testconnectivity.microsoft.com/tests/exchange](https://testconnectivity.microsoft.com/tests/exchange) and it said I was not vulnerable.
 It tested open relay attacks and spoofing.

 I don't know how that assessment missed that I am using self-signed keys for TLS.
 The keys don't even have the common name (CN) for my domain.
 I'll get around to fixing all this at some point.
 Just know that it *works*.

+## Next steps

+Opening up to receiving from the world isn't without risks.
+SpamAssassin is the software to mitigate these and it is a bit slow to install, so I'm working on a new repo which will build an image which will need personalisation once running. postfix-dkim will stay as just that, minimal and simple, suitable for outgoing only mail, which is a diminishing market as I know outlook want to email my MTA before accepting mail from it.